-One of my favorite series, My Hero Academia just wrapped its second season today.
+One of my favourite series My Hero Academia just wrapped its second season today.
 Over this past few months, I definitely enjoyed watching new episodes each week, and it saddens me to see it end.
-As a lover of both shounen and the superheroes genre, it almost seems like MHA and I were meant to be.
+As a lover of both shonen and the superheroes genre, it almost seems like MHA and I were meant to be.
 It’s not perfect, of course, not even close.
 In fact, even though I’ve been a big fan of both genres since forever, as a woman, they aren’t always easy to love.

-Your typical shounen rarely portrays relevant, compelling female characters with motivations where no men is involved.
+Your typical shonen rarely portrays relevant, compelling female characters with motivations where no men are involved.
 Female characters that aren’t exploited for fanservice are rarer still.
 But the girls of My Hero Academia not only feel like real people with their own lives: they’re girls I would love to hang out with.
-The series definitely handle female character better than a lot of its predecessors, yet it’s not without its flaws (like Mineta’s existence).
+The series definitely handle female character better than a lot of its predecessors, yet it’s not without its flaws (like Mineta’s existence, for instance).
 The second season in particular displays a lot of the sexism the series can struggle with, which requires its own in-deep analysis.
 But’s that’s a discussion for another day.
 The subjects I want to focus on are mentors and representation in particular, which came to me after watching episode thirty-five: “Yaoyorozu: Rising.”

 “Yaoyorozu: Rising” brings her internal conflict into focus, and attempts to resolve it.
 For her final exam, Momo is paired with Todoroki against their homeroom teacher, Eraserhead.
 After Todoroki gets caught by the teacher’s trap, watching Momo indecisiveness and reluctance to take the lead isn’t easy, yet at the same time, it feels real.
 As a manga reader, I’ve been wanting to watch the moment she overcomes her insecurities animated for months, but after finally seeing it, I noticed that something’s missing.